adarsh251010/adarsh251010/README.md

 ## 🧭 About Me

+📊 Also passionate about **Data Science, Machine Learning, and Analytics** — turning raw data into meaningful insights.
 🚀 Passionate backend engineer with a focus on **Spring Boot, RESTful APIs, and secure architecture**.
 💡 I enjoy solving real-world business problems using clean and scalable code.
 🎯 Constantly learning **Microservices**, **AWS**, and **DevOps** to deliver production-ready systems.